-- mechanical fixings(1)(2)(3) anchors with adequate length to suit the substrate and the insulation thickness, approved and supplied by the Certificate holder, and selected from: - Ejotherm NT U high-density polyethylene (HDPE) anchor sleeve with steel galvanized centre pin - Ejotherm STR U HDPE anchor sleeve and polystyrene anchor cap with steel galvanized centre pin - (1) Ejot SBL 140 Plus washer a proprietary 140 mm diameter polyamide extension washer, can be used in conjunction with the above anchors to enhance the pull-through strength capacity. - (2) Other fixings may be used provided they can be demonstrated to have equal or higher pull-out, plate diameter and plate stiffness characteristics.
-When dry-fixed (no supplementary adhesive) is used, only fixings with metal pins may be specified. - (3) Polyethylene, HDPE or polyamide ribbed anchor sleeve with a stainless pin to achieve a 60-year durability performance.
+- mechanical fixings(1)(2)(3) anchors with adequate length to suit the substrate and the insulation thickness, approved and supplied by the Certificate holder, and selected from: - Ejotherm NT U high-density polyethylene (HDPE) anchor sleeve with galvanized steel centre pin - Ejotherm STR U HDPE anchor sleeve and polystyrene anchor cap with galvanized steel centre pin - (1) Ejot SBL 140 Plus washer a proprietary 140 mm diameter polyamide extension washer, can be used in conjunction with the above anchors to enhance the pull-through strength capacity. - (2) Other fixings may be used provided they can be demonstrated to have equal or higher pull-out, plate diameter and plate stiffness characteristics.
+When dry-fixed (no supplementary adhesive) is used, only fixings with metal pins may be specified - (3) Polyethylene, HDPE or polyamide ribbed anchor sleeve with a stainless steel pin must be used to achieve a 60-year durability performance.